Kosty1024Bit/HSI-Processing/auto_docs/index.rst

 ..
-HSI Processing documentation master file, created by sphinx-quickstart on Mon Nov 25 14:53:46 2024.
+HSI Processing documentation master file, created by sphinx-quickstart on Thu Nov 28 16:07:41 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 HSI Processing documentation
 ============================

-Test hello world
+Welcome to HSI Processing documentation!

 .. toctree::